Jiangsu State Security Department: Industrial espionage in the aviation sector

 Xu was ultimately arrested in a sting operation in Belgium arranged by the FBI.
 After examining his devices, an iCloud account revealed the JSSD was engaged in cyberespionage against global aerospace conglomerates Honeywell and Safran, and California-based gas turbine manufacturer Capstone Turbine.
 The companies were contractors for the first indigenous Chinese commercial aircraft, the COMAC C919, and the information revealed that China was working to steal the data necessary to cut the vendors out of the supply chain.
-At a discussion at the Center for Strategic and International Studies (CSIS), Sinologist Peter Mattis said Nanjing Institute of Information Technology was the eventual customer for the stolen technology, and played a key role in setting the intelligence requirements for the JSSD's collection efforts.
+At a discussion at the Center for Strategic and International Studies (CSIS), Sinologist Peter Mattis said Nanjing University of Aeronautics and Astronautics (NUAA), otherwise known as Nanhang University, was the eventual customer for the stolen technology, and played a key role in setting the intelligence requirements for the JSSD's collection efforts.